Kardinya

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-As per AreaSearch's latest postcode level ATO data released on June 30, 2023, Kardinya's median income among taxpayers is $59,988.
-The average income for the suburb is $78,498.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Kardinya's median income among taxpayers is $59,988.
+The average income in the suburb is $78,498.
 Nationally, these figures are high compared to Greater Perth's median of $60,748 and average of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, the estimated median income for Kardinya as of September 2025 is approximately $65,759, with an average of $86,050.
-Census data shows that incomes in Kardinya cluster around the 56th percentile nationally.
-The largest segment of income distribution comprises 30.2% earning between $1,500 and $2,999 weekly, with 3,252 residents falling into this range.
-This pattern is similar to regional levels where 32.0% occupy the same income range.
-After housing costs, Kardinya residents retain 87.4% of their income, indicating strong purchasing power.
-The suburb's SEIFA income ranking places it in the 7th decile.
+Based on Wage Price Index growth since financial year 2023, current estimates for Kardinya as of September 2025 would be approximately $65,759 (median) and $86,050 (average).
+Census data indicates household, family and personal incomes in Kardinya cluster around the 56th percentile nationally.
+The largest income segment comprises 30.2% earning between $1,500 to $2,999 weekly, with 3,253 residents falling into this range.
+This pattern is also seen at regional levels where 32.0% occupy the same income range.
+After accounting for housing costs, residents retain 87.4% of their income, reflecting strong purchasing power in the area.
+The suburb's SEIFA income ranking places it in the 7th decile nationally.

 Frequently Asked Questions - Income